 Departments who have employees monitoring or treating pest problems or managing any contractors who monitor and/or treat pest problems will receive a copy of the Integrated Pest Management program.
 All pest control contractors will receive a copy of this program prior to any work being done for the University of Oregon.
 First consideration for pesticide selection by all parties is given to the Low-impact List from Oregon State University.
 The IPM Plan adopted a "No Spray" Zone Map in use by Campus Operations and Housing: see University of Oregon Herbicide Use Exclusion Zones attachment.

 C. RESPONSIBILITIES

-Department - The responsible department will carry out the Integrated Pest Management program in accordance with this program and fund program expenses including but not limited to employee training and contractor charges.
+Department - Departments will accomplish pest management activities in accordance with this program and fund program expenses including but not limited to employee training and contractor charges.

 Departments are also responsible for: